bvbohnen/X3_Customizer/Documentation.md

     Requires: TShips.txt, WareLists.txt, TWareT.txt

       Adds variants for various ships.
 Variant attribute modifiers are based on the average differences between existing variants and their basic ship, where only M3,M4,M5 are analyzed for combat variants, and only TS,TP are analyzed for trade variants, with Hauler being considered both a combat variant.
-After variants are created, a script may be manually run in game from the script editor which will add variants to all shipyards that sell the base ship.
-Run 'x3customizer.add.variants.to.shipyards.xml', no input args.
-Note: this will add all stock variants as well, as it currently has no way to distinguish the new ships from existing ones.
+Variants will be added to existing shipyards the first time a game is loaded after running this transform; this may take several seconds to complete, during which time the game will be unresponsive.
 Warning: it is unsafe to remove variants once they have been added to an existing save.

       Special attributes, such as turret count and weapon compatibitities, are not considered.
 Variants are added base on ship name and race; pirate variants are handled separately from standard variants.
 Ships without extensions or cargo are ignored (eg. drones, weapon platforms).